 - Slice the tomatoes and set on top of a piece of parchment paper in a single layer to allow the juice to drain for about 10 minutes.

-- Layer the sliced tomatoes on top of the cheeses letting them overlap a bit.
-Add the remaining 1/8 cup of parmesan cheese, sunflower seeds if using, and season with salt and fresh cracked pepper.
+- Add 1/8 cup of parmesan cheese to the galette and layer the sliced tomatoes on top letting them overlap a bit.
+Sprinkle the remaining 1/8 cup of parmesan cheese on top.